kcsongor/kcsongor.github.io/_posts/2017-12-10-generic-lens.md

 It's important to mention that as of this release, only the lenses are optimised away completely, the prisms still have some leftover overhead.
 This is planned to be fixed in a future release.
 {: .notice}

+## Quick note (migration)

+In case you were already using the library, there are some breaking changes in `0.5.0.0`.
+Namely, all the `Has*` classes have been extended from 3 type parameters to 5.
+Auxiliary constraint synonyms are provided, and migration should be relatively simple:

+{% highlight haskell %}
+f :: HasField field a record => ...
+{% endhighlight %}
+becomes
+{% highlight haskell %}
+f :: HasField' field record a => ...
+{% endhighlight %}
+Notice the `'` at the end of the class name, and the swapping of the last two arguments.
+{: .notice}